kaczla/list-lm/README.md

 - [Flan v2](https://github.com/google-research/FLAN/tree/main/flan/v2) - Flan 2022 collection of datasets and templates.
 - [GLGE](https://github.com/microsoft/glge) - This repository contains information about the general langugae generation evaluation benchmark GLGE, which is composed of 8 language generation tasks, including Abstractive Text Summarization (CNN/DailyMail, Gigaword, XSUM, MSNews), Answer-aware Question Generation (SQuAD 1.1, MSQG), Conversational Question Answering (CoQA), and Personalizing Dialogue (Personachat).
 - [HumanEval-X](https://huggingface.co/datasets/THUDM/humaneval-x) - HumanEval-X is a benchmark for evaluating the multilingual ability of code generative models.
 It consists of 820 high-quality human-crafted data samples (each with test cases) in Python, C++, Java, JavaScript, and Go, and can be used for various tasks, such as code generation and translation.
+- [InstructEvalImpact](https://huggingface.co/datasets/declare-lab/InstructEvalImpact) - The IMPACT dataset contains 50 human created prompts for each category, 200 in total, to test LLMs general writing ability.
 - [KILT](https://github.com/facebookresearch/KILT) - A Benchmark for Knowledge Intensive Language Tasks.
 - [LIMA](https://huggingface.co/datasets/GAIR/lima) - Dataset for LIMA: Less Is More for Alignment.
 - [MASSIVE](https://github.com/alexa/massive) - MASSIVE is a parallel dataset of > 1M utterances across 52 languages with annotations for the Natural Language Understanding tasks of intent prediction and slot annotation.